Everything you need to know about gin liqueur

 Gin liqueur is made from distilled gin and infused with flavourings and sweeteners such as fruit, confectionary, and sugar, meaning that its alcohol content is lower than gin and its sugar content is higher.

 It is really simple to make, so you may like to try your hand at concocting some yourself.
-For example, to make chocolate and orange gin liqueur (it involves chocolate so we’re definitely in), you simply have to add cocoa nibs to distilled gin and leave them to soak for a week, then on the final night add some orange zest, before finally straining it and adding sugar syrup the next day.
+For example, to make chocolate and orange gin liqueur (it involves chocolate so we’re definitely in), you simply have to add cacao nibs to distilled gin and leave them to soak for a week, then on the final night add some orange zest, before finally straining it and adding sugar syrup the next day.
 Scrumptious and fun, you’ll definitely be proud of this creation.

 Homemade gin liqueur would also be a thoughtful gift for loved ones on birthdays or any other special occasions because you can create one that perfectly suits their taste.
 You could also wow guests at Christmas by rustling up some festive-themed tipples.
 Mince pie flavour?
 Oh, go on…